NOAA-OWP/t-route/install.md

 # Installation instructions

-This will soon contain detailed instructions on how to install, configure, and get the project running.
-Please refer to summary installation instructions in README.md
+This file provides more detailed instructions on how to install, configure, and get the project running.
+Summary instructions are provided in readme.md.

 #Step 1 - Clone the repository
 git clone git@github.com:NOAA-OWP/t-route.git